 The Berkeley Lab–UC partnership is the most productive integration of a national laboratory with a major research university.
-It has led to 16 Nobel Prizes, 15 National Medals of Science, and hundreds of scientific breakthroughs that have changed the world.
+It has led to 16 Nobel Prizes, 17 National Medals, and hundreds of scientific breakthroughs that have changed the world.

 The Lab’s close relationship with the UC system, including its 10 campuses, brings the ingenuity of the nation’s leading public university to bear on the Lab’s critical research mission.
 It offers UC faculty, postdocs, and students access to world-class experimental facilities and opportunities to collaborate with leading researchers on large, complex, multidisciplinary problems.